Browse by . . .

 Philosophy's split with the public predates late-twentieth-century academic specialization.
 It has also haunted philosophy.
 Stylists such as Thomas Jefferson or Karl Marx may have made revolutions.
 Today they dance around the margins of philosophy departments, as Friedrich Nietzsche did not so long ago.
 But then Nietzsche could "only believe in a god who can dance."

 Art's status within philosophy makes the dance stranger yet.
 It comes off as a mere frill, compared to the study of knowledge and ethics.
 At the same time, an addition has a way of taking over the joint, with what Jacques Derrida has called "the logic of the supplement."
 Plato, who banished poetry from the world of ideas, has his speakers lovingly recite it aloud.
-But then his dialogs are literature.
+But then his dialogues are literature.
 Meanwhile, for all the intellectual vitality of Deconstruction, Michel Foucault, or the Frankfurt School of Marxism, students have long headed over to literature, art, and music departments to study them.

 Against this dance, Danto, Nelson Goodman, and W. J. T. Mitchell, to name a few, have had a splendid commitment to the philosophy of art and to writing well.
 They bring on new respect, too, for great art historians of the past, thanks to their breadth of learning and uncanny ways with seeing.
 Iconology, Mitchell's title, suggests his debt to E. H. Gombrich and Erwin Panofsky.
 Danto has a moving reminiscence of Meyer Schapiro's lectures.